Kir-Antipov/smart-recipes/README.md

 }
 ```

-Now it's time to add some sweet conditions.
-Here are our goals:
+Now, let's add some conditions.
+Here are our objectives:

- 1) This recipe should be available only at `midnight` and `sunrise`, 'cause nobody crafts explosives in the light of day
+ 1) This recipe should only be available at `midnight` and `sunrise`, because nobody crafts explosives in the light of day.
- 2) The recipe should be available only when `weather's clear`, 'cause we don't want our gunpowder to get damp
+ 2) The recipe should only be available when the `weather is clear`, to prevent the gunpowder from getting damp.
- 3) The recipe should `not` be available when `Vladimir is online`, 'cause we don't trust Vladimir with deadly weapons
+ 3) The recipe should `not` be available when `Vladimir is online`, as we don't trust Vladimir with deadly weapons.
- 4) The recipe should be available only on the `hard` difficulty, 'cause... why not?
+ 4) The recipe should only be available on the `hard` difficulty, because... why not?

-And from words to deeds:
+Time to put our plan into action:

 ```jsonc
 {